-When history looks back at 2019 - away from politics and pop culture - it will be remembered as the year when businesses relying on the deskless workforce finally started to take happiness seriously.
+When history looks back - away from politics and pop culture - 2019 will be remembered as the year when businesses relying on the deskless workforce finally started to take happiness seriously.

 Now that’s a bold statement.

 Let’s frame it by taking a quick look at consumers - because where consumers lead, businesses tend to follow.
 Thanks to big data, machine learning, AI and advanced algorithms, consumers have an unprecedented level of control and personalization over all aspects of their lives.
 They’re also increasingly shifting their loyalty to brands who have values aligned with their own.

 These three elements - control, personalization and values - have permeated through what employees want from their jobs.
 The deskless workforce now tend to be happy when having control over when they work, when they can personalize their shifts around their lives and when they feel like their work is making a difference.

 But why do happy employees matter?
 Engaging Works stated in their research that the commercial advantages for companies with happy employees include profits and productivity that are 20% higher, lower staff turnover and absence, better customer service and satisfaction, and a range of health and wellbeing benefits.
 Not too bad, right?

 During the last few years, a shift has occurred among the Millennials' and Gen Z's career priorities.
 Number one on the list is now to have a functional work-life balance.
 It’s from this shift the real benefits of ‘Happynomics’ stems.
 Employees with a far better work-life balance (which they get through flexible working) are happier, more engaged and generate more value for the business.